Masterjp123/OpenSource-3d-Base-Models/README.md

 If your model is being used in this repository without your permission or against your wishes, Please Open up an Issue and hopefully I'll be able to help you.

+### Licenses That are supposed to be used
+Note: Exotic Licenses are allowed but these licenses are prefered.
+1. The Unlicense (Learn about it before using it!)
+2. The MIT License (Pretty Safe)
+3. Apache 2.0, 1.1, 1.0 (Safe like MIT from what I've seen)
+4. BSD (IDK much about it seems like it is similar to MIT Ig)